-Peter Tirschwell is Senior Director, Content at IHS Maritime & Trade, publisher of The Journal of Commerce, JOC.Com and PIERS maritime trade data.
-In his role he is responsible for all content appearing in JOC publications, websites, events and other products and is leading a pioneering effort at the IHS Maritime & Trade to push content in new directions to unlock new value for JOC subscribers.
-A career transportation journalist, Peter was a reporter, West Coast Bureau Chief, Editor in Chief and Publisher of The Journal of Commerce in his 20+ year career with the company beginning in 1992.
-He is the founder and chairman of the annual TPM conference in Long Beach, Calif., one of the world's largest shipping events, and led the development of the recently released JOC Port Productivity data, the first global database of port performance.
-He writes a regular column in The Journal of Commerce covering a range of international logistics topics, speaks regularly at industry events and has been quoted in mainstream business media including the BBC, Wall Street Journal, Financial Times and New York Times.
-He lives in Brooklyn with his family and is an avid sports fan, fly fisherman and sailor.
+Peter Tirschwell is Executive Director for Editorial Content within the Maritime & Trade business of IHS Markit, which provides a range of data and analytics and intelligence capabilities.
+In his role he is responsible for all content appearing in JOC publications, websites, events and other products.
+A career shipping and transportation journalist, Peter was a reporter, West Coast Bureau Chief, Editor in Chief and Publisher of The Journal of Commerce in his 25+ year career with the company beginning in 1992.
+He is the founder and chairman of the annual TPM conference in Long Beach, Calif., the world's largest container shipping conference.
+He writes a regular column in The Journal of Commerce print magazine and website covering a range of international logistics topics.
+He speaks regularly at industry events and has been quoted in mainstream business media including the BBC, The Wall Street Journal, Financial Times and The New York Times.
+He lives in Brooklyn with his family.

 Chris Brooks leads JOC Events programs and works closely with the online team focusing on JOC.com and The Journal of Commerce.
-A 30-year company veteran, Chris's career has spanned every aspect of the editorial operation, from copy and front-line editing to design, reporting and overseeing numerous websites.
-For the better part of the last decade, he has managed the day-to-day editorial operation, including its team of award-winning journalists.
-He now leads the programming teams for nine annual JOC events, including TPM, TPM Asia, Container Trade Europe, and the JOC Inland Distribution, Gulf Shipping, and Port Performance-North America conferences and oversees the JOC's editorially driven series of webinars.
-He holds a bachelor's degree in journalism from Lock Haven University in Lock Haven, Pa.
+A 30-year company veteran, his career has spanned every aspect of the editorial operation, from copy and front-line editing to design, reporting, and overseeing numerous websites.
+From 2008 through 2017, he managed the day-to-day editorial operation, including its team of award-winning journalists.
+He now leads the programming teams for nine annual JOC events, including TPM, TPM Asia, Container Trade Europe, and the JOC Inland Distribution, Gulf Shipping, and Port Performance North America conferences.
+Brooks also oversees the JOC's editorially driven series of webinars.
+He holds a bachelor's degree in journalism from Lock Haven University in Lock Haven, Pennsylvania.

-Szakonyi leads JOC.com and The Journal of Commerce.
-The JOC editorial team of more a dozen editors and global correspondents provides business-critical news and data-heavy analysis nearly 24/7, and longer-form analysis in the magazine.
-Szakonyi oversees the magazine's 10-plus special reports a year, including the Annual Review and Outlook and Top 100 Importers and Exporters issues.
+Mark Szakonyi leads JOC.com and The Journal of Commerce.
+The JOC editorial team of more a dozen editors and global correspondents provides business-critical and data-heavy business intelligence and analysis.
+Szakonyi oversees the magazine's 100-plus special reports a year, including the Annual Review and Outlook and Top 100 Importers and Exporters issues.
 In addition to supporting all JOC events, including TPM, TPM Asia, and the Inland Distribution Conference, he is chairman of the annual Canada Trade Conference.
-His analysis and work have been quoted in mainstream news media including the BBC, The Economist, NPR and USA Today.
-Szakonyi, a Chicago native now living in Washington D.C., is an avid reader, traveler and vinyl record collector.
+His analysis and work have been quoted in mainstream news media including the BBC, The Economist, NPR, and USA Today.
+Szakonyi, a Chicago native now calling Washington D.C. home, is an avid reader, traveler and vinyl record collector.

 Bill Cassidy is Senior Editor, Trucking at the JOC, and his news and analysis of this area are included in the JOC.com, The Journal of Commerce and JOC Events.
 He joined the publication in 2009, after 13 years at Traffic World magazine where he served as Executive Editor, Managing Editor and Associate Editor.
 Based in Washington, D.C., Cassidy has been reporting on trucking since 1984, when he joined Fleet Owner magazine in New York.
 He has also covered logistics management and supply-chain technology, the rail and maritime industries, Congress and federal agencies.
 Cassidy regularly speaks to industry groups on his area of expertise.

-Bill Mongelluzzo is Senior Editor, Trans-Pacific at the JOC, based in Long Beach, Calif.
-He is responsible for coverage of the trans-Pacific trades, West Coast labor issues, harbor trucking, West Coast ports and marine terminal productivity for JOC.com, The Journal of Commerce magazine and JOC Events, and chairs the annual Port Performance North America Conference.
+Bill Mongelluzzo is Senior Editor, Trans-Pacific at the JOC, based in Long Beach, California.
+He is responsible for coverage of the trans-Pacific trades, West Coast labor issues, harbor trucking, West Coast ports, and marine terminal productivity for JOC.com, The Journal of Commerce magazine, and JOC Events, and chairs the annual Port Performance North America Conference.
 Mongelluzzo joined The Journal of Commerce in 1980 as New Orleans correspondent.
 He moved to Long Beach in 1985 and opened the Los Angeles-Long Beach bureau.
 He served as maritime editor of The Journal of Commerce in New York in 1992-93 and returned to Southern California in August 1993.
 Mongelluzzo began his journalism career in 1972 as a reporter with the Times-Picayune in New Orleans.
-He is a native of Chicago and has a bachelor's degree in journalism from the University of Missouri and a master's degree in history from the University of New Orleans.
-Mongelluzzo regularly speaks to industry groups on his areas of expertise.
+He is a native of Chicago and holds a bachelor's in journalism from the University of Missouri and a master's in history from the University of New Orleans.

-Hugh R. Morley, Senior Editor JOC.com, covers the port of New York and New Jersey, as well as various U.S. Northeast and Mexican ports, and co-chairs the JOC's Mexico Trade Forum, launched in 2018.
-He has written on business for 15 years, covering a range of topics, from government oversight of business to corporate legal battles and the fierce inter-state competition for jobs and investment, and has been a journalist for 25 years.
+Hugh R. Morley, Senior Editor for the JOC, covers the port of New York and New Jersey, as well as various US Northeast and Mexican ports, and co-chairs the JOC's Mexico Trade Forum, launched in 2018.
+He has written on business for 15 years, covering a range of topics, from government oversight of business to corporate legal battles and the fierce interstate competition for jobs and investment, and has been a journalist for 25 years.
 He holds a bachelor's in management and operational research from the University of Leeds and a master's in global business from Rutgers University.

 Turloch Mooney is a well-known Asia-based supply chain journalist.
 His area of specialization is global ports, covering issues such as port congestion, competition, mega-ship impact, productivity, hinterland access, and relevant supply chain issues, and he co-chairs the annual TPM Asia Conference in Shenzhen, China.
-Prior to joining the JOC, he was co-founder and managing director for Supply Chain Asia Publication based in Shanghai, China.
-He previously held posts at IATA (International Air Transport Association) as Chief Editor & Secretary for the Global Compliance User Group.
-He holds a bachelor's in English, History, and Anthropology from the National University of Ireland, and a master’s in International Studies from the University of Limerick, Ireland with specialization in International Law and International Trade.
+Prior to joining the JOC, he was co-founder and managing director for Supply Chain Asia, based in Shanghai, China.
+He previously held posts at the International Air Transport Association as Chief Editor & Secretary for the Global Compliance User Group.
+He holds a bachelor's in English, History, and Anthropology from the National University of Ireland, and a master’s in International Studies from the University of Limerick, with specialization in International Law and International Trade.

-Dustin began his time with JOC as an intern in 2014 before returning full time as Assistant Web Editor in 2015, managing and editing international correspondents and copy.
-After growing comfortable with that work he began to dabble in data and is now the JOC’s Data Analyst, compiling market intelligence and analysis drawing on a wide array of IHS Markit data to inform and enrich JOC reporting.
-He has previously worked in the media on a freelance basis and his work has appeared in special editions of Newsweek and TV Guide magazines.
-His interests include trade, the media, politics and international relations, and he holds a bachelor's in English literature and history from the University of Pittsburgh.
+Dustin Braden began his time with the JOC as an intern in 2014 before returning full time as Assistant Web Editor in 2015, managing and editing international correspondents and copy.
+After growing comfortable with that work, he began to dabble in data and is now the JOC’s Data Analyst, compiling market intelligence and analysis drawing on a wide array of IHS Markit data to inform and enrich JOC reporting.
+He previously worked in the media on a freelance basis and his work has appeared in special editions of Newsweek and TV Guide magazines.
+His interests include trade, the media, politics, and international relations, and he holds a bachelor's in English literature and history from the University of Pittsburgh.